Shannon L. McGee

 Following Regents’ policy, the Auxiliary Services Division is totally self-supporting and receives no state allocations of funds.

-Valdosta State University and Dining Services firmly believe that today’s hard-working student should be rewarded with a dining service that makes eating on campus palate-pleasing, healthy and entertaining.
+Dining Services firmly believes that today’s hard-working student should be rewarded with a dining service that makes eating on campus palate-pleasing, healthy and entertaining.
 With 9 dining locations and 2 on-campus convenience stores, there’s always a place to grab a bite to eat no matter where you are on campus.
 A VSU meal plan gives you the freedom to make your own dining decisions, with several plans to choose from, depending on your specific eating habits and lifestyle.

 Resident Meal Plans